Country Report for Switzerland

 Alternative care settings

 Corporal punishment is considered unlawful in alternative care settings under Federal Court judgement BGE 117 IV 14 (see under “Schools”), but there is no explicit prohibition in law.
-Corporal punishment is possibly lawful as for parents in alternative care provision involving family placements.
+The Civil Code, amended in 2025, only prohibits corporal punishment inflicted by parents.
+Prohibition of corporal punishment by parents in alternative care provision involving family placements will be confirmed once the revised Civil Code comes into force in 2026.

 Day care

-Corporal punishment is considered unlawful in early childhood care and in day care for older children under Federal Court judgement BGE 117 IV 14 (see under “Schools”), though it is not explicitly prohibited.
+Corporal punishment is considered unlawful in early childhood care and in day care for older children under Federal Court judgement BGE 117 IV 14 (see under “Schools”), but there appears to be no explicit prohibition in law.
+The Civil Code amended in 2025, only prohibits corporal punishment inflicted by parents.

 Schools